 - Have your official ACT and/or SAT test scores sent to Montana State University directly from the testing company.

-- Print, complete and mail the Montana Premier Scholarship application to:
+Or, alternatively, you can print, complete and mail the Montana Premier Scholarship

 P.O.
 Box 172190